-Second year student Hannah Levin is from Owings Mills.
+Hannah is a third year student from Owings Mills.
 She majored in English and Philosophy at University of Maryland and graduated in May 2011.
 She now lives in Federal Hill with three roommates by Riverside Park.
-She is an active member in the legal fraternity, Phi Alpha Delta ("PAD'") and a member of the University of Baltimore Law Review .
+She is an active member in the legal fraternity, Phi Alpha Delta, ("PAD'") and a production editor on Law Review .
 In her spare time, she enjoys watching movies, trying new restaurants, and traveling.
 Her guilty pleasure?
 "Watching bad cooking shows on Hulu."
 Hannah looks forward to working with students on perfecting law school time management and studying skills.

-Mallory is a second year student who survived first year by getting muddy and exploring the woods on her 4-wheeler as well as spending time with her two pit-bulls.
+Mallory is a third year student who survived first year by getting muddy and exploring the woods on her 4-wheeler as well as spending time with her two pit-bulls.
 She graduated in 2007 from Keene State College in New Hampshire where she majored in Business Management.
 Because of her background in business, Mallory intends to practice business law.
 Although she is originally from New Hampshire ("YES I am a Patriots fan and do say "wicked."), she "does not hate on the Ravens, but [does] draw the line for [her] alliance once playoffs start!"
+Mallory spent this past summer interning with Judge Brian Green who is a judge in the District Court of Carroll County; this fall, she'll intern with the Securities Exchange Commission and the Office of the Attorney General.
+Sh also is the Business Editor for Law Review.
 Mallory lives in Baltimore County and intends to stay in the area to practice law after graduation.

-Tonya was born and raised in Clinton, Maryland.
+Tonya, a third year student, was born and raised in Clinton, Maryland.
 She earned her undergraduate degree from the University of Maryland, College Park where she majored in criminology and criminal justice.
-Not surprisingly, upon applying to law school and up until the end of her 1L year, she was certain that she wanted to practice criminal or public interest law.
-Although she is still very interested in these fields, after she interned this summer in the Prince George’s County Attorney’s Office, she is now interested in other areas of law too!
+Not surprisingly, upon applying to law school and up until the end of her 1L year, she was certain that she wanted to practice public interest law.
+Although she is still very interested in these fields, after she interning for the past two summers in the Prince George’s County Attorney’s Office, she is now interested in other areas of law too!
+Tonya currently serves as an Associate Editor on Law Forum, as well as on the Executive Board for the Black Law Student Association.
 Summing up her first year experience, Tonya remarked that "it was an incredibly rewarding experience and I am still amazed at how much learned; I also tried to take advantage of as many academic resources as possible as you need all the assistance you can get!"